warramma/warramma/README.md

 **Other Technical Skills:** Basic Linux Command Line, Data Cleaning and Visualization, Web Development

 ## Projects
+Notable past work:
+- [_Bismillah Project_](https://warramma.github.io/bismillah-twopointoh/) - bismillah is a site I made to advocate for better Muslim representation, as well as promote Muslim voices.
+The site features various informational content including important vocabulary, essays on Muslim representation, a database of Muslim voices, resources, and more.
+This project won first place for my district in the [Congressional App Challenge in 2022](https://www.congressionalappchallenge.us/22-il18/).
 Some info on my current top repos:
 - [_Learning malay_](https://github.com/warramma/learningmalay) - **HTML, CSS, JavaScript** - Working on a website centered on learning Malay, compiling free resources and researching language-learning for a comprehensive learning hub
 - [_CodingBat Python Solutions_](https://github.com/warramma/codingbat_python)  & [_Edabit Solutions_](https://github.com/warramma/Edabit_solutions)- **Python** - practicing my Python to prep for technical interviews and to support my data science interests